Douglas Reservoir - General Information

 (423) 587-7037 or (800) 332-0900

-Thermal stratification occurs during the summer and low dissolved oxygen concentrations in the hypolimnion are common.
-This can make fishing tough until cooler fall weather arrives.
+Thermal stratification occurs during the summer and low dissolved oxygen concentrations below the thermocline are common.
 Stratification can begin as early as April, and can be firmly in place by June or July.
-Once stratified, anglers should concentrate on fishing the lower end of the lake, and at depths of less than 10-feet and above the thermocline.
+Once stratified, anglers fishing the main body of the lake should concentrate their efforts in or above the thermocline.

 Largemouth bass and crappie spawn in the large shallow embayments and have historically produced very strong year classes.
 In most years, sauger and walleye successfully spawn upstream in the rivers during the early spring.
-Game fish are usually able to naturally sustain an excellent fishery in the lake, but some supplemental stocking has taken place.
+Douglas game fish are usually able to naturally sustain themselves, but some supplemental stocking of sauger, crappie, and smallmouth by the TWRA has taken place.